mosip/documentation/docs/normalization-reference-impl.md

 # ID Demographic Normalization

-The normalization configuration mentioned here is specific to the [reference implementation](https://github.com/mosip/demosdk) of the [Demo SDK API](https://github.com/mosip/commons/tree/master/kernel/kernel-demographics-api).
-This takes the below configuration to apply the name and address normalization rules.
+The normalization configuration mentioned here is specific to the [reference implementation](https://github.com/mosip/demosdk) of the [Demo-SDK API](https://github.com/mosip/commons/tree/master/kernel/kernel-demographics-api).
+It takes the below configuration to apply the name and address normalization rules.

-For any other custom implementation of the normalization, the Demo SDK needs to be implemented accordingly.
+For any other custom implementation of the normalization, the Demo-SDK needs to be implemented accordingly.

-## Demographic Name/Address Normalization using Regular Expressions and their replacement configurations
+## Demographic name/address normalization using regular expressions and their replacement configurations

 The below configuration is used to define the separator for normalizing regex (pattern) and the replacement word.
 The default is set to '='.